pg-29/Responsive-Travel-Website/README.md

 Welcome to our Travel Website project!
 This is a simple yet elegant platform designed to inspire wanderlust and facilitate travel planning.
 Our website is built using HTML, CSS, and JavaScript, offering a seamless user experience for exploring destinations and discovering new adventures.

+Travel Website name : Namaste 🙏 India

 Technologies Used:
 1. HTML: Used for structuring the web pages and organizing content.